SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ### Supporting reuse

 Since this UI will later be used together with other widgets to provide a more complete user interface, some actions will need to occur when a list item is clicked.
 However, we cannot know beforehand what all these possible actions will be everywhere that it will be reused.
-The best solution therefore is to place this responsibility on the reuser of the widget.
+Therefore the best solution is to place this responsibility on the reuser of the widget.
 Every time this UI is reused as a widget, it will be configured by the reuser.
 To allow this, we add a configuration method named `whenSelectionChangedDo:` as follows:

 ```
 WidgetClassListPresenter >> whenSelectionChangedDo: aBlock

 	list whenSelectionChangedDo: aBlock
 ```